Paroxysmal supraventricular tachycardia

 Paroxysmal supraventricular tachycardia (PSVT) is a type of supraventricular tachycardia, named for its intermittent episodes of abrupt onset and termination.
 Often people have no symptoms.
-Otherwise symptoms may include palpitations, increased heart rate, feeling lightheaded, sweating, shortness of breath, and chest pain.
+Otherwise symptoms may include palpitations, feeling lightheaded, sweating, shortness of breath, and chest pain.

 The cause is not known.
-Risk factors include alcohol, caffeine, nicotine, psychological stress, and Wolff-Parkinson-White syndrome, which often is inherited.
+Risk factors include alcohol, psychostimulants such as caffeine, nicotine, and amphetamines, psychological stress, and Wolff-Parkinson-White syndrome, which often is inherited.
 The underlying mechanism typically involves an accessory pathway that results in re-entry.
 Diagnosis is typically by an electrocardiogram (ECG) which shows narrow QRS complexes and a fast heart rhythm typically between 150 and 240 beats per minute.

 Vagal maneuvers, such as the Valsalva maneuver, are often used as the initial treatment.
 If not effective and the person has a normal blood pressure the medication adenosine may be tried.
 If adenosine is not effective a calcium channel blocker or beta blocker may be used.
 Otherwise synchronized cardioversion is the treatment.
 Future episodes can be prevented by catheter ablation.